Nothing is "Obvious"

 frequently engage in explorations of how people think, we realized that, in our minds,

 faster than we can process and typically without conscious awareness: He chooses to go down

 all the branches that he understands, while I choose to go down all the branches that I

 don't.
 This tends to improve his effectiveness as a business person and engineer (and boost his

 confidence generally), while it tends to improve my empathy as a teacher (and increases my concern at all that I don't know).

-- When I was an early teenager, my father — an MIT Research Scientist — decided I was
+- When I was a young teenager, my father — an MIT Research Scientist — decided I was

 behind where I should be in mathematics, and took it upon himself to tutor me.
 The process